teracat/Deve/README.md

 ## Contributing

-If you find any errors or something that could be improved, please let me know by opening an [Issue](https://github.com/teracat/Deve/issues).
+If you find any errors or something that could be improved, please let me know by opening a new [Issue](https://github.com/teracat/Deve/issues) or [Discussion](https://github.com/teracat/Deve/discussions).

 ## License